-Boy Scouts provides young men with real-world leadership experiences, camping, outdoor adventures, service
+Scouts BSA provides young men and women with real-world leadership experiences, camping, outdoor adventures, service

 projects, and individual recognition.